10 Common Dreams Caused By Anxiety & What They Actually Mean

 Those quick falling dreams in which you jerk yourself awake?
 Those have a name.
 It's called a "hypnagogic jerk" and it's a muscle spasm.
 It happens to most people, stressed or not, but, if you're "suffering from stress, depression, anxiety," you could experience these spasms during REM sleep.

 Being Underwater Or Facing A Large Wave

 Is something changing in your life that's causing subconscious stress?
-The Dream Well explains, "If we look at water in our dreams as a symbol of our emotions and feelings, part of our inner world, then tidal waves can be like our emotions welling up and getting a little out of control."
+The Dream Well explained on its site, "If we look at water in our dreams as a symbol of our emotions and feelings, part of our inner world, then tidal waves can be like our emotions welling up and getting a little out of control."
 If you're imagining yourself under the weight of a large wave or body of water this could mean that you're feeling under a lot of pressure.
 Maybe meditate before bed.

 The World Ending

 Dreaming about the doom of the world you live in is the opposite of a relaxing night's sleep.
-According to Dreams Cloud, "Dreaming of an apocalypse or that the world is coming to an end may represent dealing with a major transition or life changing event.
+According to the site Dreams Cloud, "Dreaming of an apocalypse or that the world is coming to an end may represent dealing with a major transition or life changing event.
 Your life, as you currently know it, is coming to an end."
 Even though things aren't ~actually~ going to end, a major life change can feel like the final conclusion in a lot of ways leading to anxious dreams.

 If you take pride in showing up early for commitments, traffic delays are pretty much your mortal enemy.
 Dreaming about being late is just as stressful.
-Dream Stop says, " It signifies the anxieties and pressures you have in real life.
+Dream Stop said on its site, " It signifies the anxieties and pressures you have in real life.
 You may be afraid of missing an important opportunity.
 It can also mean there are big changes coming you should embrace rather than fear."
 Release yourself from the shackles of self induced pressure and relax, confident in your ability to wake up on time and be prompt for events.